 I, , Candidate for nomination to the office

 of

 to be voted for at the

 agree as indicated below:

+CHECK ONE:

+of my name provided by the Los Angeles County in Chinese, Japanese and Korean.

-CHECK ONE: ☐ I will accept the transliteration of Registrar-Recorder/County Clerk in C ☐ I am submitting transliteration(s) for to of my name provided by the Los Angany language not submitted. my name provided by the Los Angeles County Chinese, Japanese and Korean.
-OR the languages below.
-I will accept the transliteration eles County Registrar-Recorder/County Clerk for Name Transliteration
+am submitting transliteration(s) of my name provided by the Los any language not submitted. for the languages below.
+I will accept the transliteration Angeles County Registrar-Recorder/County Clerk for

+Languages Name Transliteration

+☐ Chinese:

+☐ Japanese:

 ☐ Korean:

-request changes to transliterations during erations and review period.
-I understand that I may the review period and that transliterations are lline.
+request changes to transliterations du nsliterations and review period.
+I understand that I may ring the review period and that transliterations are deadline.
 I further understand that there will not be an

 Candidate's Signature Date

-Candidate Filing #
+Candidate Filing #: